KanishkRAJ29/capstoneFrontend/README.md

 4. Wallet functionality with transaction history
 5. Send money via ESP32 watch with fingerprint authentication
 6. Request money via web app
-7. Admin functionality for managing users and funds
-8. Real-time updates with Socket.IO
+7. Real-time updates with Socket.IO

 The project is structured according to the specifications and includes Docker configuration for easy deployment.